cbility/YES/README.md

 3. Bundle Ply code for pasting into code blocks

-    Code in the `Ply` package if for use in code blocks in the low-code platform ply.io.
+    Code in the `Ply` package is for use in code blocks in the low-code platform ply.io.
 Code pasted into these code blocks cannot have any imports or dependencies.
 Use rollup to package all dependencies into a single file before updating a code block.

     Other code that is included in the file for testing purposes and should not be included in the Ply code block is highlighted with comment sections.

     Navigate to Ply package, compile and bundle code using rollup
      ```shell